thomaserlang/twitchhue/README.md

 # Twitch Hue

 Proof of concept.
-Sends an `alert` to all your twitch lights when somebody subs.
+Sends an `alert` to all your Hue lights when somebody subs.

 Create a config file called `twitchhue.yaml`.
 Place it next to the executable.